The KEY Team

 Manager of Geological Services

-As the head of KEY’s Geological Services, Mr. Kasper manages projects, develops talent, leads site investigations, and directs and coordinates field activities.
-In his over 30 years of experience, he has participated in multiple projects from the initial investigation to final resolution.
-Mr. Kasper is involved in some of the largest re-development sites KEY is managing for their clients.
+As head of KEY’s Geological Services, Mr. Kasper managed projects, developed talent, lead site investigations, and directed and coordinated field activities.
+In his over 30 years of experience, he had participated in multiple projects from initial investigation to final resolution.
+Mr. Kasper was involved in some of the largest re-development sites KEY managed for their clients.